gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article V - Activities.md

 ## 5.5 Innocents and the Working Class

 To those who have little, much is owed.
 The nature of the oppressed working class is such to provide a rich network of information.
 We are to be the rising tide that lifts all boats.
-Any activities taken against the lower classes of Waterdeep may be considered for Tribunal review, depending on the scale of the activities taken.
+Any activities taken against the lower classes of Waterdeep may be considered for tribunal review, depending on the scale of the activities taken.

 ## 5.6 Nobility and Aristocrats

 While the nobility may be a lucrative target, they are also a fickle one that can cause lasting repercussions.
 Consider your actions against them carefully.
-Activities taken against this class on their properties without consultation of a Tribunal will be a punishable offence.
-Opportunistic activities targeting this class may be considered for Tribunal review.
+Activities taken against this class on their properties without consultation of a tribunal will be a punishable offence.
+Opportunistic activities targeting this class may be considered for tribunal review.

 ## 5.6.1 Contracts for Nobility

-The Leadership Council can authorize specific contracts targeting nobles.
+The leadership council can authorize specific contracts targeting nobles.
 These cases will be considered individually, and do not fall under the general protections for nobility.

 ## 5.6.2 Special Protections

-The Leadership Council will maintain a publicly posted list of protected families and parties.
-Activities targeting these listed entities will be Considered punishable, irregardless of circumstance.
+The leadership council will maintain a publicly posted list of protected families and parties.
+Activities targeting these listed entities will be considered punishable, irregardless of circumstance.

-## 5.7 Magisters and Judges
+## 5.7 The Watch, Magisters and Judges

-At all times, active members of the judiciary and their families are to be considered off limits and invalid targets of activities.
-There will be no special contract from the Leadership Council.
-No Tribunal may determine that a judicial member is a valid target.
-Any member of the Pact that knowingly targets a member of the judicial branch will be immediately considered for Tribunal Punishment.
+At all times, active members of the watch, as well as the judiciary and their immediate families are to be considered off limits and invalid targets of activities.
+There will be no special contract from the leadership council.
+No tribunal may determine that a judicial member is a valid target.
+Any member of the Pact that knowingly targets a member of the watch or judicial branch will be immediately considered for tribunal punishment.

 ## 5.7.1 Honest Mistakes

-If the Tribunal judges that an honest mistake was made by the offending member in the matter of an activity targeting a member of the judicial system, then the punishment may be completely waived in exchange for restitution payment and donations, as recommended by the Punishments section of this Pact.
+If a tribunal judges that an honest mistake was made by the offending member in the matter of an activity targeting a member of the judicial system, then the punishment may be completely waived in exchange for restitution payment and donations, as recommended by Article III.